Ipperwash Crisis

-The Ipperwash Crisis was a dispute over Indigenous land that took place in Ipperwash Provincial Park, Ontario, in September 8, 1995.
+The Ipperwash Crisis was a dispute over Indigenous land that took place in Ipperwash Provincial Park, Ontario, on September 4, 1995.
 Several members of the Stoney Point Ojibway band occupied the park to assert claim to nearby land which had been expropriated from them during the Second World War.
 During a violent confrontation, the Ontario Provincial Police (OPP) killed protester Dudley George.
-George was holding a stick when OPP officer Ken Deane shot him.
+George was holding a stick when OPP officer Ken Deane discharged his firearm.
 George subsequently died from his injuries.
-Ken Deane later claimed that George had a firearm.
-Deane was found guilty of criminal negligence.
+Deane later claimed that George was himself armed but was found guilty of criminal negligence.

-It was later alleged that the violent confrontation and eventual death of Dudley George came a day after newly elected Ontario Premier Mike Harris was alleged to have said to the OPP "I want the fucking Indians out of the park", according to a former attorney general.
-However, eight other present witnesses deny this allegation.
+Later allegations emerged that newly-elected Ontario Premier Mike Harris said to the attending OPP: "I want the fucking Indians out of the park."
+The claim came from a former attorney general although eight other present witnesses denied this allegation.
+However, the Ipperwash Inquiry concluded that Premier Harris did in fact make the remarks.

-The ensuing controversy was a major event in Canadian politics.
+The events stirred major political controversy in Ontario and Canada, casting a pall over government relations with Indigenous bands.
 In 2003 a provincial inquiry, the Ipperwash Inquiry, was started after a change in government.
 Former Ontario Chief Justice Sidney B. Linden led the investigation of events, which was completed in the fall of 2006.
+George's killing has been the subject of a non-fiction book One Dead Indian.

 Background

 In 1936, the province of Ontario created Ipperwash Provincial Park.
 In 1942 during the Second World War, the Government of Canada wanted reserve land from the Stoney Point Band to use as a base for military training and offered to buy it for $15 per acre.
-They also promised to return the land after the war ended.
-The band rejected the offer, however, under the War Measures Act, the federal government expropriated the lands from the Stoney Point Reserve and established Military Camp Ipperwash.
-The First Nations claim that the grounds contain a burial site.
-As of 2010, archaeological surveys have established that such a site does indeed exist.
+They also promised to return the land after the war ended but the band rejected the offer.

+Under the War Measures Act, the federal government expropriated the lands from the Stoney Point Reserve and established Military Camp Ipperwash, an infantry training facility.
+The Stoney Point First Nation claim that the grounds contain a burial site.
+In 2010, archaeological surveys confirmed the burial site.
 As early as 1993, while Camp Ipperwash was still being used as a summer training centre for the Royal Canadian Army Cadets, band members had occupied portions of the camp and the adjacent piece of land.
 After the summer of 1993, the government moved the cadet camp to CFB Borden.
 There was growing tension about the base at Camp Ipperwash.